Composite Bonding

 The images below are of our patient Sinead before and after her Composite Bonding and Invisalign treatment.
 Sinead’s transformation was so incredible that she placed second in the “Smile of the Year Awards”.

-Her treatment took 11 months and involved Invisalign braces followed by Composite bonding.
+Sinead’s treatment took 11 months and involved Invisalign braces followed by Composite Bonding.
+She was very happy with the results.

 Before Treatment